teambit/bit/README.md

 **Bit makes it easier to share code and update changes across multiple projects**.

-Seperating concerns provides great modularity, creates clear ownerships, shorter learning curves and helps to mitigate development pain.
+Seperating concerns provides greater modularity, clear ownerships, shorter learning curves and helps to mitigate development pain.

-However, sharing code and managing changes across multiple projects can become very hard very quickly and generate a lot of painful overhead.
+However, sharing code and managing changes across multiple projects and teams can become very hard very quickly, generating a lot of painful overhead.

 Bit works with Git and NPM to make it easy to share more code and manage changes across multiple repositories, with greater discoverability and less overhead- so you can focus your energy on building new things.